Types of Mattresses

 Sleepopolis may earn a commission on sales through our affiliate links in this article.
 This commission allows us to run our testing lab and continue to bring our readers the most comprehensive information on sleep and related products.
 See our disclosures.

-Continue reading for our mattress types guide below.
-Or you need a more comprehensive guide on the shopping process check out our mattress buying guide.
-What types of mattresses will be best for you?
+Continue reading our mattress types guide below to find out about the most common bed types.
+If you need a more comprehensive guide on the shopping process, you can check out our mattress buying guide.
+Overall, we’ll answer the question: what types of mattresses will be best for you?

 Innerspring Mattresses

-Innerspring mattresses are the traditional type of mattress.
-Chances are you probably slept on one growing up, and may even be now.
+Innerspring mattresses are the mot traditional type of mattress.
+You probably slept on one growing up, and you may even be now.
 These mattresses use one or more layers of metal coils to provide support and comfort.
-The coils are generally crafted from steel for durability.
+The coils are generally crafted from steel for durability and are interconnected for maximum stability.
 The coils within an innerspring mattress can be wrapped with foam for enhanced comfort.
-Coil count can vary, but generally a higher coil count will result in more even support and greater pressure relief.
+Coil count can vary, but generally a higher coil count will result in more even support and longevity.

 Example: Saatva